-The Northern Territory Government (NTG) has proposed an expansion of the East Arm Wharf (EAW) in Darwin Harbour to accommodate the requirements of prospective wharf users, including commercial users and the Department of Defence.
+The Northern Territory Government (NTG) has proposed an expansion of the East Arm Wharf (EAW) in Darwin Harbour to accommodate the requirements of existing and prospective wharf users.
 The major features of the project (refer Figure 1-1) are as follows:

-- Developing a Marine Supply Base (MSB), primarily to service the existing and developing oil and gas industries in the Timor Sea, Browse Basin and adjacent areas. - Constructing a Multi User Barge Facility (MUBF) including a barge ramp and hardstand area, berthing for barges and facilities for loading and unloading. - Development of a facility to accommodate tugs, customs boats and other smaller vessels.
+- Developing a Marine Supply Base (MSB), primarily to service the existing and developing oil and gas industries in the Timor Sea, Browse Basin and adjacent areas. - Constructing a Multi User Barge Facility (MUBF) including a barge ramp and hardstand area, berthing for barges and facilities for loading and unloading. - Development of tug pen and small vessel berths to accommodate tugs, customs boats and other smaller vessels.